vanStaen/spielbetrieb.eu/README.md

 ### Email API : SendGrid via Heroku

 Mail are send voia the SendGrid Api.
 To integerate the API into node,the package `@sendgrid/mail` is used.
 See its use in the Mail Service (API/Service).
-More detail in the doc under https://app.sendgrid.com/
+More in the documentation under https://app.sendgrid.com/

+Some detail about the pricing and availibility of Sendgrid: https://elements.heroku.com/addons/sendgrid (free up to 12 000 email per month).

 ### Design ideas